-In order to properly select the electric heaters load profile which allows a maximum temperature increase within the different components as uniform as possible, an iterative approach has been followed.
-In particular, the electric heaters load profile has been modified, firstly, in order to ensure a uniform heating of the different components up to 250 °C and, secondly, whenever the maximum temperature achieved within each component has gone outside the temperature window 240 °C - 260 °C.
+In order to properly select the electric heater load profile which allows a maximum temperature increase within the different components as uniform as possible, an iterative procedure based on a try&fail approach has been followed.
+In particular, the electric heater load profile has been modified, firstly, in order to ensure a uniform heating of the different components up to 250 °C and, secondly, whenever the maximum temperature achieved within each component has gone outside the temperature window 240 °C - 260 °C.